PLATFORM UPDATES COMING SOON.

 Robust Field Plan Led by the Democratic Party

-- The Party will build and sustain precinct captain operation in all precincts in the county.
+- The Party will build and sustain voter outreach operations in all precincts in the county.

-- The Party will also produce campaign materials, flyers and leaflets for every election.
+- The Party will also produce campaign materials, flyers and leaflets for every election, and support our coordinated campaign digitally and on social media.

 - While candidates must run their individual campaigns on their own terms, the Santa Barbara County Democratic Party will act as the coordinating organization in election seasons for united Democratic field campaigns, with the goal of electing our endorsed candidates.